tpm2-software/tpm2-tools/man/common/alg.md

   * ecschnorr

 #### Multiple Option Scheme Specifiers
-This scheme specifier is followed by a count (max size UINT16) a dash(-) and a valid hash algorithm.
+This scheme specifier is followed by a count (max size UINT16) then folloed by a dash(-) and a valid hash algorithm.
   * ecdaa
+For example, ecdaa4-sha256.
+If no count is specified, it defaults to 4.

 #### No Option Scheme Specifiers
 This scheme specifier takes NO arguments.